 Often, dog bite victims don’t want to hire a lawyer because they know the dog owner.
 In most cases, however, there is little financial impact on the dog owner because you will seek compensation only from the owner’s homeowner’s insurance.
 Your lawyers will work with your doctors and other experts to determine the total financial harm the victim will face over a lifetime.

 Talk To Our Texas Dog Bite Lawyers Today

-A parent owes it to his or her child to make sure the child’s legal rights are protected and pursued.
+A parent owes it to his or her child to make sure the child’s legal rights are protected and pursued by contacting an experienced personal injury attorney.
 In many cases, we can help the child obtain a substantial amount of money that can be used for future expenses as an adult, including medical costs and educational needs.
 Under the right circumstances, an educational trust or annuity may be appropriate for the child.